smart-on-fhir/health-cards/docs/index.md

 }
 ```
 #### on Android
-When issuing a SMART Health Card from one app to another on Android, use:
+When transferring a SMART Health Card from one app to another on Android, use:

 ```java
 Intent intent = new Intent();